cwendorf/Sourcebook/JASP/data-analysis/mixed.md

 13. Select options that are important for you: “Estimates of effect size” will display the chosen statistics; and “Descriptive statistics” will offer means and standard deviations for each group.

 14. Updated output will automatically appear on the right side of the window.
-Output can be copied and pasted into other documents for printing.

 {: .screenshot}
 ![Screenshot for obtaining additional statistics](mixed4.png)